dnemeth14/Past-Projects/README.md

 # Welcome!
-Here are two code samples that are detailed in my resume.
+Here is the Stock Portfolio Manager that is detailed in my resume.